Improved time-translationally invariant tensor network influence functional method for Anderson impurity problems: Numerical results

-To achieve a compact approximation of the hybridization function in Eq.(\ref{eq:expansion}), we employ a scheme which combines the Prony algorithm with a subsequent least-square fitting (LSF) to minimize $\varsigma$ for a given $n$.
-Starting from $n=1$, we first apply the Prony algorithm, and then we use the output as the initial guess for LSF to further reduce $\varsigma$.
-If the final $\varsigma$ is still larger than the predefined tolerance, we increase $n$ and repeat the previous procedure until the desired precision is obtained.
+To obtain a compact approximation of the hybridization function in Eq.(\ref{eq:expansion}), we employ a scheme which combines the Prony algorithm with a subsequent least-square fitting to minimize $\varsigma$ for a given $n$.
+Starting from $n=1$, we first apply the Prony algorithm, and then we use its output as the initial guess for the least-square fitting to further reduce $\varsigma$.
+If the resulting $\varsigma$ exceeds a predefined tolerance, $n$ is increased and the procedure is repeated until the desired accuracy is achieved.